 Observatory Cinema \\ All Light, Everywhere

-Join us for the Open Air Premiere of Theo Anthony’s award winning documentary All Light, Everywhere (Sundance 2021, non-fiction experimentation) atop Bidston Hill.
-All Light, Everywhere (2021) explores the personal and philosophical relationships between cameras and weaponry.
+The open air premiere of Theo Anthony’s award winning documentary All Light, Everywhere (Sundance 2021, non-fiction experimentation), which explores the personal and philosophical relationships between cameras and weaponry.
 Once again, as in his acclaimed debut feature RAT FILM, director Theo Anthony roots his inquiry in Baltimore, a city that has long been a testing ground for new policing technologies.

 Using the rise of police body cameras as a point of departure, Anthony creates a kaleidoscopic portrait of our shared histories of cameras, weapons, policing and justice.
 Moving from the 19th century, where the nascent art of photography went hand in hand with colonial projects and the development of automatic weapons, to the headquarters of Axon, a company with a near monopoly on body cameras in the United States, Anthony charts a long view of the relationship between photography and violence.
 His narrative encompasses abstract explorations of the nature of perception and concrete examples of how the limitations of that perception are weaponised.